 This is the English version of my blog GDAMAS (Portuguese language, online since 2010).
 I'm still working on it.
 English is not my native language.
 Please, feel free to correct me.

-Very smart and kind, they know popular songs from many countries.
-By paying attention to how a tourist speaks, they identify where he or she comes from.
-Then, they sing a popular song from the tourist’s country.
-For this reason, the children are sometimes called singing kids of the Nile.
+The kids use rudimentary mini boats.
+Smart and kind, they know popular songs from a lot of countries.
+By paying attention to how a tourist speaks, they spot his or her origin.
+Next, they sing a popular song from the tourist’s land.
+For this reason, people call them “the singing kids of the Nile.”

 In fact, the kids are trying hard to captivate our attention to get some money — a tip, or baksheesh, as we say in Egypt.
 Yes, it’s a shrewd strategy, but we can feel the innocence, the candor that involves them.
 Always humble, they don’t want to just ask for money, so they appear to offer “a service” in exchange for it.